Profile API

 Tenant ID

 The tenant ID is a unique identifier for your tenant.
-To make a GET or POST request to an endpoint you must include the tenant ID in the URL for the request.
+To make a request to an endpoint you must include the tenant ID in the URL for the request.

 Copy the tenant ID for use in the header request.